srinivasyadav18/xapian-gsoc-plan/proposal.rst

       * Review the work done so far and fix the bugs if any.(1 day)

-      * Provide automated tests far classes implementend so far.
-(1 day) July 27th:
+      * Provide tests far classes implementend so far with go test(package) and edit the Makefile for adding new tests.
+(1 day)
+  July 27th:
       * Phase 2 Evaluation.